manvominh/angular-js-server-crud/README.md

 ## Steps to run application

+.clone or download source code from github: https://github.com/manvominh/angular-js-server-crud .open source code by VS Code IDE to getting some using packages and run a angular web application - you can open by any IDE that you are using

 *Need to update used packages by enter command:
    1. npm i bootstrap
    2. npm i bootstrap-icons